Cleaning An Air Purifier Filter Made Easy

 • Gently scrub with a soft brush if needed.

-Drying and Reinstalling the Filter
+Drying And Reinstalling The Filter

 Proper drying is crucial to prevent mold growth and maintain filter integrity.